DarrenCoppinger/milestone-project-4/README.md

 #### Coverage

-To ensure that at least 80% of this projects code was tested, [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) was used to measure the testing done.
+To ensure that at least 80% of this project's code was tested, [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) was used to measure the testing done.

 The final project achieves Coverage of **86%**.